 - Many of these patients have never used cannabis

-- Evidence of pain relieving is lacking
+- Clinical evidence of pain relief is inconclusive

 - With medical marijuana, as always, start at a very low dose; educate patients so they don’t overdo